Mlaiel/iacherie/microservices/_templates/README.md

 ---

-**Built with ❤️ by the Ainflue Expert Team for the Creator Economy Platform**
+**Built with ❤️ by the IA Chérie Expert Team for the Creator Economy Platform**

 #### **🔥 Core Templates (Production Ready)**
 1. **`service_template.py`** - Base enterprise service with health checks, metrics, lifecycle management